HaglundA/ChIP-seq-Gold-Standard/README.md

 This is all of the code necessary for the generation of a gold standard from public ChIP-seq data.
+Please refer to FullChipseqPipeline.sh

 General Pipeline